HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ir-07-1/index.md

 # Incident Response
 ## IR-7-1 - Incident Response Assistance | Automation Support for Availability of Information and Support

-Increase the availability of incident response information and support using [Assignment: organization-defined automated mechanisms].
+Increase the availability of incident response information and support using [ACF-defined automated mechanisms].

 ## OPS Implementation

 OPS has established SLAs with cloud.gov for Incident Response

-TODO: Work with ACF OCIO on additional language
+TODO: Updated with ACF OCIO language.

 ### Control Origination